md-naim-hassan-saykat/ir-patent-reranking/README.md

 │   └── documents_features.json

 > **Note:**
-> The dataset used in this project was provided as part of a university course for educational and research purposes.
+> The dataset used in this project was provided in the context of a university course for educational and research purposes.
-> It is referenced here to ensure reproducibility of the experiments and is not redistributed within this repository.
+> It is referenced here solely to ensure reproducibility of the experiments and is not redistributed within this repository.

 ---